 - Make sure you’ve passed the signature and confirmation screens.
 A payment is not completed until it’s gone through these screens.

-- Check your Activity within the app or in Transactions in your Square Dashboard.
+- Check your Transactions within the app or in Transactions in your Square Dashboard.
 If the payment is successful, it will appear as a completed transaction.

 - If you’ve enabled notification emails from your Square Dashboard, visit your email inbox.
 If your payment was successful, we would have sent you a notification email (e.g. “Square Payment #123456”).